JurgenR/aioslsk/MESSAGES.rst

 :Code: 42 (0x2A)

 :Usage: You were kicked from the server.
-This message is sent when
+This message is sent when the user was logged into at another location

 :Receive: